kobolog/gorb/README.md

 Backends which fail to pass the health check will have weights set to zero to inhibit any traffic from being routed into their direction.
 When a backend comes back online, GORB won't immediately set its weight to the previous value, but instead gradually restore it based on backend's accumulated health statistics.

+Check out these [slides for my DockerCon EU 2015 talk](http://www.slideshare.net/kobolog/ipvs-for-docker-containers) for more information about IPVS, GORB and how to use it with Docker.

 ## Configuration

 There's not much of a configuration required - only a handlful of options can be specified on the command line: